Visiting Walt Disney World in November 2021 | Magic in the Planning

 November Events

-Epcot’s International Food & Wine Festival will take place from August 28 through November 22, 2025.
+Epcot’s International Food & Wine Festival typically takes place from the end of August through mid-November.
 This is a highly anticipated event at the park, featuring a wide variety of food and beverage booths to satisfy the most discerning palates.
 In addition to dining options, attendees can take part in scavenger hunts, enjoy live music, participate in the Wine and Dine Half Marathon, and explore exclusive festival merchandise.

 Another thing to consider if planning a visit in November is that Christmas arrives quite early in Walt Disney World!
 Christmas decorations begin to spring up throughout the parks and resorts shortly after Halloween.
 (Epcot typically waits to decorate until after the Food & Wine Festival.)
 And while Disney does honor Thanksgiving (and the Thanksgiving crowds are typically massive), Christmas is certainly the main attraction for most of November and all of December.

-The Epcot International Festival of the Holidays took place from November 29 through December 30 in 2024.
-(Dates for 2025 have yet to be announced.)
+The Epcot International Festival of the Holidays usually takes place after Thanksgiving through the end of December.
 Featuring traditions from around the world, including some incredible cuisine and holiday treats, this festival is sure to put you in the holiday spirit.
 It offers some unique holiday entertainment, including a celebrity-hosted Candlelight Processional.

 And Magic Kingdom isn’t the only park to have a special holiday event.
 In 2023, Disney introduced Disney Jollywood Nights at Hollywood Studios.
-This ticketed party will likely be back for the 2025 holiday season!
+This ticketed party will be back for the 2026 holiday season!

 Be sure to visit our guide to celebrating Christmas at Disney World for more information on all the holiday fun Walt Disney World has to offer!